 |College:||Missouri Southern '78|

-Entering his 24th season as head coach at Missouri Southern, Robert Corn has guided the Lions to 19 Mid-America Intercollegiate Athletics Association Postseason Tournament berths, 14 in a row, and four trips to the NCAA Division II Tournament, including the past two seasons in which the Lions have combined to go 48-13.
+Entering his 25th season as head coach at Missouri Southern, Robert Corn has guided the Lions to 20 Mid-America Intercollegiate Athletics Association Postseason Tournament berths, 15 in a row, and four trips to the NCAA Division II Tournament, including two of the last three seasons in which the Lions have combined to go 61-28.
 He is a three-time MIAA Coach of the Year winner.

 The 2011-12 season was another successful one for Corn and the Lions.
 He had the MIAA Player of the Year for a second-straight season in Keane Thomann and the Lions had two representatives on the All-MIAA first team (Thomann and Jason Adams).
 Southern also finished the season ranked 23rd in Division II and qualified for the NCAA Tournament for the second-straight season.